swarm-game/swarm/TUTORIAL.md

 Getting some resources
 ----------------------

-So those tree things look pretty useful.
+So those tree things look like they might be useful.
 Let's get one!
 ```
 build "fetch" {turn west; m8; thing <- grab; turn back; m8; give "base" thing; selfdestruct}
 ```